Qwinn1/forktools/README.md

 - `forkbenchips tad`      \-  runs benchmark of your system's capacity to run a timelord for tad, in ips.
 Requires having previously run sh install-timelord.sh in the tad-blockchain directory
 - `forkstarttl silicoin`  \-  starts timelord for silicoin.
 Requires having previously run sh install-timelord.sh in the silicoin-blockchain directory.
 - `forkstoptl taco`       \-  stops timelord for taco.
 Requires having previously run sh install-timelord.sh in the taco-blockchain directory.
-- `forkaddplotdirs chia`  \-  This script will do nothing until you manually edit it.
-Modify and uncomment the provided example lines to add all of your plot directories on that server to the specified fork.

 # COMMANDS WITH TWO PARAMETERS

 - `forklogg chia signage`    \-  Use when you need to search the log for something besides the premade options provided above.
 This example searches for the word "signage" in the chia logs.

+# SCRIPT TEMPLATES THAT REQUIRE EDITING

+These three scripts have a .template extension because they can't work out of the box - they need to be edited for your specific configuration, but in all cases this is super easy, barely an inconvenience.
+The purpose of the .template extension is so that future updates to forktools don't cause the version you edited to be overwritten.
+Remove the .template extension once you've finished your work.

+- `forkaddplotdirs chia`  \-  Takes forkname as a parameter.
+Modify and uncomment the provided example lines to add all of your plot directories on that server to the specified fork.
+- `forkstopall`           \-  No parameters.
+Modify and uncomment the provided examples to sequentially shut down all services, nodes, and harvesters.
+Quickly cleans everything up in preparation for a shutdown.
+Remember to update it when you add a new fork or drop an old one.
+- `forkstartall`          \-  No parameters.
+Modify and uncomment the provided examples to sequentially fire up all of your farmers and harvesters (or even timelords, if you wish, using any of the other tools listed above).
+Great for getting started quickly after a reboot.
+Remember to update it when you add a new fork or drop an old one.

 # SETTING UP ENVIRONMENT PATHS